-In April 2015, the FASB issued ASU No. 2015-03, "Simplifying the Presentation of Debt Issuance Costs."
+In April 2015, the Financial Accounting Standards Board, or FASB, issued an Accounting Standards Update, or ASU, ASU No. 2015-03, "Simplifying the Presentation of Debt Issuance Costs."
 ASU No. 2015-03 requires debt issuance costs to be presented in the balance sheet as a direct deduction from the associated debt liability.
 ASU No. 2015-03 was to be effective for annual reporting periods beginning after December 15, 2015, and interim periods within those fiscal years.
 The Company early adopted ASU No. 2015-03 during 2015 and as a result, \$12.1 million in debt issuance costs previously reported in other assets were reclassified to long-term debt, net, less current portion, in the consolidated balance sheet as of December 31, 2014.
 There was no impact to the Company's consolidated statements of operations, comprehensive (loss) income, shareholders' equity or cash flows.

 In April 2015, the FASB issued ASU No. 2015-05, "Customer's Accounting for Fees Paid in a Cloud Computing Arrangement," which provides guidance for a customer's accounting for cloud computing costs.
 Under ASU 2015-05, if a software cloud computing arrangement contains a software license, customers should account for the license element of the arrangement in a manner consistent with the acquisition of other software licenses.
-If the arrangement does not contain a software license, customers should account for the arrangements entered into or materially modified after the effective date, or retrospectively.
+If the arrangement does not contain a software license, customers should account for the arrangement as a service contract.
+This standard may be applied either prospectively to all arrangements entered into or materially modified after the effective date, or retrospectively.
 The Company adopted ASU 2015-05 in the first quarter of 2016.
 There was no impact to the Company's consolidated statements of operations, comprehensive (loss) income, shareholders' equity or cash flows.